COSC3020/graph-representations-kkrweb/README.md

 * for convertToAdjMatrix(adjList) function

-Response (Bonus): Incomplete
+Response (Bonus): WIP

-The runtime complexity of the implemented conversion is can be determined as follows:
+The runtime complexity of the implemented conversion can be determined as follows:

 First, we can consider the step by step functionality of the implementation and associated necessary work step by step.
+The nested initialization loops create a matrix of zeros in O(V^2) time.
+This initialization process examines and sets every possible cell in the matrix exactly once.

+For each vertex in the adjacency list, the algorithm then processes its neighbors to mark the corresponding matrix entries.
+This is performed with the line `adjMatrix[i][adjList[i][j]] = 1`.
+The outer loop processes each vertex exactly once, contributing linear O(V) work.
+For each vertex, the inner loop processes its neighbors.
+The total neighbor processing work across all vertices is thus O(E), where E represents the number of edges.

+Within the neighbor processing loop, the algorithm performs a matrix update operation for each present edge, performed in constant time.
+Each matrix update via `adjMatrix[i][adjList[i][j]] = 1` is an O(1) operation per edge.
+The complete processing therefore combines the previously mentioned O(V^2) initialization with the O(E) edge processing.

-The conversion's runtime depends on
+The conversion's runtime depends on........

-Now we must consider whether the complexity of the implementation depends on the number of vertices, the number of edges, or both.

 //